 Jennifer Mower, MOT, OTR/L, earned her Masters in Occupational Therapy from the University of Southern Maine in 1998.
 She has worked as a pediatric OT for the Children’s Center in Augusta, and for the City of Lewiston School Department.
 She spent 3 years running a private practice providing pediatric clinic and community-based occupational therapy.

 Jennifer joined St. Mary’s in the acute care setting and then made the transition to the Center for Physical Rehabilitation in 2008.
 She has an interest in upper extremity rehabilitation, pediatrics and ergonomics, and became a Certified Ergonomic Assessment Specialist in 2009.

-Miranda New, PT, graduated from the University of Vermont in Burlington and then joined the Center for Physical Rehabilitation in 2002.
-She is the facilitator of our urinary incontinence/pelvic pain clinic, as well as, our wheelchair clinic.
+Miranda New, PT, FAFS is a 2002 graduate of the University of Vermont in Burlington, VT.
+She joined the Center for Physical Rehabilitation in September of 2002.
+Miranda is the facilitator of our urinary incontinence/pelvic pain clinic.

 Diane Robarge, OTR/L,CLT , is a senior occupational therapist at St. Mary’s Regional Medical Center.
 She is a 1986 graduate of the University of New England in Biddeford, Maine.
 She began her career at Mid Maine Medical Center where she worked as an acute rehab therapist.
 She also contracted with School Union #52 to provide OT services to those students with a diagnosed need.

 Diane joined St. Mary’s in 1992 and has worked in acute care, outpatient, and d’Youville Pavilion.
 In 2002, she achieved the designation of certified Lymphedema Specialist trained at the Kessler-Lerner Lymphedema Services Academy.
 She is a member of the Maine Occupational Therapy Association, the American Occupational Therapy Association, and the National Lymphedema Network.